T. B. Ilangaratne: Drama career

 Ilangaratne first published a play called Haramitiya.
 Since then, he made the plays Manthari Hamuduruwo, Nataka Ata, Mokada Mudalali and Nikan Awa.
 He also produced the play based on W. A. Silva's novel Radala Piliruwa.
 Later, when the novel was made into a film, he had to write the screenplay as well.
 After the failure in politics in 1948, he was later introduced to film producer K. Gunaratnam by his friend lawyer S. Nadesan.
 Then he went to India in 1953 for filming and later got the opportunity to act in the film Warada Kageda.
 Critics pointed out that Ilangaratne's innovative acting is due to the politics and satirical dialogue that accompanies the success of the film.

-After the success of the film, he was then involved in the filmRadala Piliruwa.
+After the success of the film, he was then involved in the film Radala Piliruwa.
 He wrote the screenplay in the film and also played a minor role.
 In 1973, he wrote the screenplay of Titus Thotawatte's film Mangala.